GenesisFR/DS1TroubleshootingGuide/README.md

 Note: setting "shadow_tex_size" higher than 256 will yield another warning that can safely be ignored and using the HD textures mod will make them white.

-## Remove a tank protection
+## Remove a tank's protection

 1. Open your protected tank with an Hex Editor.
-2. Go to offset 38 and replace 04 by 00.
+2. Go to offset 38 and replace its value (it can be 04, 05, 06 or 07) by 00.
 3. Save the file.

 Source: https://www.facebook.com/groups/DungeonSiegeForever/permalink/814904645815105/?comment_id=814930495812520